Something went wrong

 Tab Number 3

-Systemic adverse reactions (any) within 7 days after vaccination1SAEs were reported by 3.3% of participants in the ABRYSVO group and 3.2% in the placebo group.
-Three participants reported SAEs (Guillain-Barré syndrome, Miller Fisher syndrome, and hypersensitivity) that were assessed as possibly related to ABRYSVO1Solicited local and systemic reactions were monitored in 7,073 participants (3,627 ABRYSVO participants and 3,446 placebo recipients) from a subset of sites who provided e-diary data for a specific reaction after vaccination.1AE=adverse event; SAE=serious adverse event.Local adverse reactions1References
+Systemic adverse reactions (any) within 7 days after vaccination1SAEs were reported by 6.2% of participants in the ABRYSVO group and 6.1% in the placebo group.
+Three participants reported SAEs (Guillain-Barré syndrome,† Miller Fisher syndrome, and hypersensitivity) that were assessed as possibly related to ABRYSVO1ReferencesSolicited local and systemic reactions were monitored in 7,116 participants (3,669 ABRYSVO participants and 3,447 placebo recipients) from a subset of sites who provided e-diary data for a specific reaction after vaccination.1Guillain-Barré syndrome reported 7 days after vaccination (with diagnosis later revised to chronic inflammatory demyelinating polyneuropathy).1AE=adverse event; SAE=serious adverse event.88% of patients aged 60 or older reported no local reactions with ABRYSVO2The majority of local reactions after ABRYSVO vaccination were mostly mild or moderate and had a median duration of 1-2 days1Local adverse reactions1References

 "Severe" is defined as preventing daily activity.1

-“Any” includes all participants who reported a reaction as mild, moderate, or severe during day 1 to day 7 after vaccination.2
+“Any” includes all participants who reported a reaction as mild, moderate, or severe during day 1 to day 7 after vaccination.1

 • The FDA conducted a self-controlled case series analysis, using CMS data, in adults 65 and older.
-The study identified patients who received ABRYSVO and experienced GBS (confirmed via medical records)
+The study identified patients who received ABRYSVO and experienced GBS (confirmed via medical records)1

-• While the results suggest an increased risk of GBS, available evidence is insufficient to establish a causal relationship
+• While the results suggest an increased risk of GBS, available evidence is insufficient to establish a causal relationship1

 Systemic adverse reactions (any) within 7 days after vaccination1SAEs were reported by 1.1% of participants in the ABRYSVO group and 3.1% in the placebo group.
 No SAEs were assessed as related to study vaccination.1